saralonngren/saralonngren/README.md

 ### Hey, I'm Sara! :)
 Welcome to my GitHub!

-I'm a backend developer from Brazil! 🇧🇷 I'm currently working with Ruby on Rails!
+I'm a backend developer from Brazil currently working with Ruby on Rails! 🇧🇷

 🍵 Tea addicted, interested in education, games, minimalism, innovation, technology, people and design. *(A lot of things, isn't it?)*